 Depending on the thickness of the fabric you’re using and how full you want your curtains, you can determine the width of fabric necessary for your curtains.
 For most curtains, two to two-and-a-half times the width of the window will be a good calculation.
 However, if you are using a very sheer fabric, you may want to multiply the window width by three or more.
 Conversely, heavy fabrics may only require one-and-a-half times the width of the window.

 If you are planning to use more than one panel to cover your window, the width should be the combination of all the panels added together.
 For example, if your window is 40″ wide, you could create two panels, each 40″ wide when finished.
-When closed together to meet in the middle, you have a total of 80″ of finished curtain to cover the window – two times the window width.
+When closed together to meet in the middle, you have a total of 80″ of finished curtain to cover the window – two times the window width for a nice gathered finish.

 You want your fabric to be the actual length of the drape – whether it hangs from rings or has the rod go through a “pocket” – plus about 4″ for hems and casings at the top and another 2″- 4″ for hems at the bottom.
 The bottom hem is the often one you’ll sew last, which will give you a little room for adjustment.
 We usually recommend at least an extra half yard over the finished length just to be safe